andy-y-li/lyricsFetcher/readme.md

   The Create Secret Code functon is copied from a foobar2k's python plug-in.(CreateQianQianCode)

 ## requirement librarys
-taglib : to grab the audio's id3v2 or id3v1 info.a## requirement librarys
   [taglib](http://taglib.github.io) : to grab the audio's id3v2 or id3v1 info.